JaeYeonLee0621/Hands-On-Network-Programming-with-C/12. Network Monitoring and Security/README.md

 ### Raw Sockets

 - The socket programming APIs we've been working with do not provide access at the IP level that the ICMP is built on
-- a C program can construct the exact IP packet to send
+- a C program can **construct the exact IP packet to send**
-- a C programmer could construct an ICMP packet from acratch and send it over the network
+- a C programmer could construct an ICMP packet from scratch and send it over the network

 <br/>